It's a catch: NFL owners approve simplified catch language - Philly

 That suggestion also is expected to come up at future meetings, beginning in May at the Atlanta owners get-together.

+Also tabled was whether to allow video on sideline Surface tablets that teams use now to view photos.
+McKay said the voters weren't there to pass it.

-On-field officials supported having a member of the staff in New York calling for an ejection in certain blatant circumstances.
+On-field officials supported having a member of the staff in New York calling for an ejection in certain blatant circumstances that involve non-football acts such as fighting.
 They cited the difficulty of determining the culprits in a fight or other such situations.

 AP Pro Football Writer Rob Maaddi and Sports Writer Mark Long contributed.